As a commercial real estate agent, you have a requirement to inspect commercial properties regularly.

 - The checklist will help you identify critical factors relating to the property type and the location

-- The checklist will allow you to record and store critical information for future reference in negotiation and inspections.
+- The checklist will allow you to record and store critical information for future reference in real estate negotiations and inspections.

 It is very common for us to be challenged when it comes to property detail and property inspections.
 If we have correctly recorded information in the inspection process, we can protect ourselves from disagreement and legal claims.

 To help you formulate your inspection checklist, here are some ideas to get you started.
 You can add to this list factors relating to property type and location.

 - Check out the ownership of the property to make sure that it is both legal and defined.
 The ownership of the property will need to sign your listing appointment form at the appropriate time before marketing commences.
 It should also be said that the legal owners of the property should correctly sign the appointment to act before you do anything by way of marketing or property promotion.
 Many an agent has mistakenly or not correctly signed up all the property owners on appointment to act, only to find that commission can be avoided later by those clients.
 Know that you are dealing with the right people and that they are in agreement with the property listing and marketing process.
 Take special care when it comes to business owners in disagreement or properties involved in marriage disputes.